 This question was to identify, in general terms, where those people doing the modelling fitted into the organisational structures.
-It seems that most Regions do not have modelling specialists.
+It seems that most Regions do not have modelling specialists within the Water Resources function.
 Only Anglian and Thames referred to 'modellers' and no-one utilised in-house expertise outside the Resource Planning sections.
 In most of the Regions modelling is clearly a DIY activity, making the best use of the staff available and calling for expert help when required.